Introduction: buying stocks for beginners

 There will be years with positive returns and years with negative returns, and individual stocks themselves will also have varying returns.
 If you’re planning to invest over a long period, the stock market is a smart choice, regardless of what happens on a day-to-day or annual basis.

-- Dollar-cost average: By buying over time reduces investors’ risk of price volatility.
+- Dollar-cost averaging: By buying over time reduces investors’ risk of price volatility.
 In dollar-cost averaging, money is invested at regular periods, such as weekly or monthly.
 For instance, you may buy more shares when the stock price is low and fewer shares when the stock price is high, eventually evening out your cost per share over time, resulting in a more equitable distribution of the price you pay.

 - Automatic investment schedule: Some online brokerage firms offer an automatic investment schedule for dollar-cost averaging that may be set up for investors to take advantage of.